kubedb/docs/docs/guides/elasticsearch/recommendation/esrecommendation.md

 * If the certificate duration is less than one month, a recommendation is generated when approximately one-third of its validity remains

-This behavior is configurable, and users can customize the recommendation timing using the RotateAuth flags mentioned in the corresponding section.
+This behavior is configurable, and users can customize the recommendation timing using the RotateTLS flags mentioned in the corresponding section.
 Once approved, KubeDB creates an opsrequest to reconfigure TLS automatically, ensuring:

 * Continuous secure communication